nnikolov3/chatMe/README.md

 - **Rich:** Console output enhancement.
 - **PyTorch:** Underlying for model execution in RAG.

+TODO:
+[] Fix the Ctrl-C and proper mechanism
+[] Add user interface
+[] Add logic, if the user has given a path to an image to use the correct model [] Create a unified interface - one function that takes the name of the interface than having multiple functions [] A cleanup functionality, resetting the entire project [] Add features to process text and markdown
+[] Centralize "similarity", now is in various places [] Simplify imports
+[] Implement the rest of the api
+[] Add docstrings

 ### Getting Started

 - **Python Virtual Environment:** Recommended for dependency management: